Emily McPherson College of Domestic Economy

 The Emily McPherson College of Domestic Economy was an Australian domestic science college for women, in Melbourne, Victoria.
+It started in 1906 with a major donation in the 1920s.

-It was officially opened on 27 April 1927 by The Duchess of York (later Queen Elizabeth The Queen Mother.)
+The new building was officially opened on 27 April 1927 by The Duchess of York (later Queen Elizabeth The Queen Mother.)
 On 30 June 1979 it became part of the Royal Melbourne Institute of Technology and is known as RMIT Building 13 (Emily McPherson College).

 History of the college

+The College of Domestic Science was founded in 1906 with a young teacher, Annie Mabel Sandes, as its superintendent.
+She was appointed in June and the college opened in October.
+She taught classes in the day and in the evenings and ran all aspects from establishing curriculums, building maintenance and marking examinations.
+It was not until 1911 that the college began to train domestic science teachers although the college's students had already been selling the meals that they cooked to raise funds for the college.
+Sandes had her wages increased only after she resigned in protest, but she was also given additional responsibilities.
+When she left in 1916 to marry, the local paper lauded her contributions.